-Cats can get pregnant quite easily as they go into heat every 2-3 weeks on average, and normally, they are very fertile.
-They also have a very long fertility cycle and can give birth to kittens from only a few months old to well into old age.
+Cats can get pregnant quite easily as unspayed females go into heat every 2–3 weeks on average.
+They also have a very long fertility cycle and can get pregnant from only a few months old, well into old age.
 Being such independent animals, it can be easy to miss the signs, but you can rest your mind with the knowledge that most cat pregnancies are relatively straightforward.

 If your feline is about to have kittens, try to set aside some time to prepare yourself and her in order to take care of your new family.